33aodan/Web_Development/README.md

 * color: changes color within an element.
 * background-color: changes background color of an element.
 * text-decoration:none :removes any styling/underline of an anchor tag or anything else.
+* list-style-type: changes the bullet points into something else.